-The process of gas molecules moving from an area of high partial pressure to low partial pressure.
+The process of gas molecules moving from an area of high partial pressure to an area of low partial pressure

-53. In order for oxygen to diffuse into and out of the lung and tissues, oxygen and carbon dioxide must move through what?
+53. In order for oxygen to diffuse into and out of the lungs and tissues, oxygen and carbon dioxide must move through what?

-54. What 3 barriers must be penetrated in order for oxygen and CO2 to move between the alveoli and pulmonary capillary blood?
+54. What three barriers must be penetrated in order for oxygen and CO2 to move between the alveoli and pulmonary capillary blood?

 55. What is Fick’s first law of diffusion?

-56. Diffusion in the normal lung mainly depends on what?
+56. Diffusion in the lungs mainly depends on what?

-57. The pressure gradient for oxygen diffusion into the blood is approximately?
+57. What is the pressure gradient for oxygen diffusion into the blood?

 58. Does carbon dioxide diffuse faster or slower across the alveolar-capillary membrane than oxygen?

-It diffuses 20 times faster because of its much higher solubility in the plasma.
+It diffuses 20 times faster than oxygen because it has higher solubility in the plasma.